Faux Green Olives, A Good Use of Green Tomatoes

 The tomatoes were too small to fry, and not really enough to pickle.
 Not one to waste the gift of food, I knew I could do something with them.
 So, while driving home with the green tomatoes, I thought, when in doubt, roast.
 From my harvest that day of ripe tomatoes and eggplants, I was going to make a fresh tomato sauce with eggplant, and to that, I would also add the roasted green tomatoes.

 I remembered earlier in the day, I had bought some sigi olives, otherwise known as oil cured sicialin olives.
-They are dry cured black olives that are soaked in oil.
+They are dry cured black olives that soaked in oil.
 The flavor is robust and dense, and they can be very salty.
-The dry curing intensifies all the flavor as the moisture is removed.
-They have pits, and for some, the flavor, can be overwhelming.
-Good, cured olives in tomato sauce is always a favorite of mine with pasta, so now, they were going into the sauce too.
+The dry curing intensifies all the flavor and removes the moisture.
+They have pits, and for some, the flavor, is overwhelming.
+Good, cured olives in tomato sauce is always a favorite of mine with pasta, so now, the black olives were going into the sauce too.

 I was all set in my mind until I started to cook.
 Always one to experiment, I decided to roast the olives with the green tomatoes.
 I would add some Italian sunflower oil, which is superb, salt, fresh garlic, some fresh lemon juice, and hope for the best.
 As you can see by reading this, it worked because I'm sharing it with you.